abdallah-ali-abdallah/hydrafw/README.md

-HydraFW official firmware for HydraBus v1
+HydraFW++ un-official firmware port for STM32f407 (Mainly to be used with F4DISCOVERY)
 ========

 HydraFW is a native C (and asm) open source firmware for HydraBus v1 board.